evan3olds/ethics_fall2025/_pages/casestudy.md

 * Should we outright ban the use of lootboxes for real life currency in video games?
 Why or why not?
 * At what point does player responsibility become overshadowed by exploitative design?
 * How should developers ethically balance profit with player health?

-* Activity idea: Create a mock game concept and redesign its monetization system to be more ethical
+**Activity idea**: Create a mock game concept and redesign its monetization system to be more ethical

 **Subpages:**